tjcelaya/lakehut/README.md

 # lakehut

 Suite of "big data" tools featuring:
-  - Spark: transforms, query, general data tool
-  - Airflow: orchestration, triggering jobs, managing spark and other services
+  - Dagster: declarative data/job orchestration for loading, transferring, and cleaning up data either directly or by triggering Spark, Trino, etc.
+  - **DEPRECATED**: Airflow: similar to Dagster.
+More widely used but also more cumbersome.
-  - Jupyter Notebook: interactive environment
+  - Jupyter Notebook: interactive code environment using Python and optionally other languages and toolkits
+  - Trino: SQL query engine that can work across multiple storage types simultaneously
+  - Spark: general purpose data analytics tool using Python/Scala/Java that also supports streaming
-  - Superset: visualization
+  - Superset: visualization as well as dynamic querying, filtering, and aggregation

 With support from:
   - PostgreSQL: SQL database for Airflow metadata and general structured data storage